munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code disassemble-instruction

-First, it prints the byte offset of the given instruction -- it tells us where in the chunk this instruction is.
+First, it prints the byte offset of the given instruction -- that tells us where in the chunk this instruction is.
 This will be a helpful signpost when we start doing control flow and jumping around in the bytecode.